Houston residents left sweltering after Beryl with over 1.7 million still lacking power

 He complained that city and state officials did not alert residents well enough to a storm initially projected to land much farther down the coast: “They didn’t give us enough warning, where maybe we could go get gas or prepare to go out of town if the lights go out.”

-Robin Taylor, who got takeout from Denny’s, has been living a hotel since her home was damaged by storms that hit the city in May.
+Robin Taylor, who got takeout from Denny’s, has been living a hotel since her home was damaged by the storms in May.
 When Beryl hit, her hotel room flooded.

 “No WiFi, no power, and it’s hot outside,” Taylor said.
 “People will die in this heat in their homes.”